-In this new series titled Blaze The Trail, we shine the spotlight on The Southern Ridges for a hike in the city.
+We love exploring the outdoors.
+There’s nothing quite like fresh air and walking amongst tall trees to take our mind away from life’s stresses.
+Think of it as a form of therapy.
+We shine the spotlight on The Southern Ridges for a hike in the city.
 Made up of a 10km trail that connects Mount Faber Park, Telok Blangah Hill Park, HortPark, Kent Ridge Park and Labrador Nature Reserve, the trail has plenty to offer for hikers, including flora and panoramic views.
-It’s also perfect for beginners; the route we took was mostly made up of a straight path.
+It’s also perfect for beginners; the route we took (route A which ends at Kent Ridge Park) is mostly made up of a straight path.
+Alternatively, route B will lead you to – Labrador Nature Reserve.
 Time to get those hiking shoes out!

-The hike began fairly easy at cable car and dining destination, Faber Peak.
-Walking downhill to Faber Walk, we took a detour down a hilly trail leading to Telok Blangah Rise.
+The hike began fairly easy at the cable car and dining destination, Faber Peak.
+Walking downhill to Faber Walk (at the top of Marang Trail), we took a detour down a hilly trail leading to Telok Blangah Rise.
 It’s here that our morning really began – a stunning, bird’s eye view of the nearby neighbourhood and cityscape greeted us amongst the lush foliage.
-Hit pause for a little bit to breathe in the fresh morning air, and slowly stretch before heading back up to Faber Walk and continuing your way to the next destination.
+Hit pause for a bit to breathe in the fresh morning air, and stretch those muscles out before heading back up to Faber Walk and continuing your way to the next destination.

-Anyone who’s ever been to Henderson Waves will agree on this: the 274m-long wood-panelled bridge is a marvel.
-The award-winning, wave-like structure is made up of seven curved ‘ribs’ for shelter, and is the highest pedestrian bridge in Singapore.
-Come after dusk if you’re looking to catch night city views; the bridge lights up with different LED lights from 7pm to 7am.
+Anyone who’s ever been to Henderson Waves will agree: this 274m-long wood-panelled bridge is a marvel.
+The award-winning, wave-like structure is made up of seven curved ‘ribs’ for shelter and is the highest pedestrian bridge in Singapore.
+Come after dusk if you’re looking to catch night city views.
+It’s also a great spot to catch the sunset.

 Next on our hike was the Forest Walk (detours from Henderson Waves include Alkaff Mansion and Sembcorp Forest of Giants) above Telok Blangah Hill Park.
 The elevated walkway takes visitors through a 1.3km trail through secondary forest canopy.
 If you’d like to venture into the forest at ground level, take the steps down to beneath the steel structure and explore the Earth Trail.
 The terrain here is rough and may be muddy (depending on weather conditions), so word of advice: don’t come here if you’ve got brand new trainers on.